foobar-design/SimpleCaptcha/README.md

 ========================
 1. include("SimpleCaptcha.php");

-2. Create an instance of SimpleCaptcha:
+2. Create an instance of SimpleCaptcha<br/>
    $captcha = new SimpleCaptcha();

 3. Create the challenge